 9. Professional help.

-For some addictions, you may find that you need professional help.
+You may find that you need professional help.
 Do not shy away from this option because of the cost or inconvenience of finding someone who can help you.
 Ask your support group for recommendations.

 Make a list of things that you can do that you enjoy to distract you form your addiction.
 Often, a distraction can get you over your initial desire.
 Keep a copy of your list in the place(s) you’re most likely to need it.